 For hundreds of years before and after, commoners would usually feed their dogs only what they had to give.
 Maybe a crust of bread or some potatoes.
 Rich folks in the Middle Ages had their cooks (their kennels’ cooks) prep soups with veggies, grains, and limited meat, but the meat was typically the offal of farm animals.

-The use and dependence on farm dogs’ abilities to herd animals caused owners to favour and treat them with reverence.
+The use and dependence on farm dogs’ abilities to herd animals caused owners to favor and treat them with reverence.
 The typical diet of an 18th and 19th century farm dog involved lots of grains and suet or lard.
-Dead horses were—you guessed it—a real treat for local dogs, if they weren’t sent to the glue factories first.
+Dead horses were—you guessed it—a real treat for local dogs if they weren’t sent to the glue factories first.

 In 1870, the Spratt company made their pilgrimage back over to America, and the American pet food industry was born.
 The company was renowned for targeting health-conscious dog owners and, interestingly, created the concept of animal ‘life stages’ with pertinent foods for each of them.